 Beechgrove is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Beechgrove citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.57% of adults 25 and older in Beechgrove have a college degree.
+In terms of college education, Beechgrove is nearly on par with the US average for all cities of 21.84%: 17.57% of adults 25 and older in Beechgrove have a bachelor's degree or advanced degree.

 The per capita income in Beechgrove in 2022 was $26,662, which is lower middle income relative to Tennessee and the nation.
 This equates to an annual income of $106,648 for a family of four.
 However, Beechgrove contains both very wealthy and poor people as well.